streamr-dev/streamr-specs/PROTOCOL.md

 `contentType` | Description
 -------------- | --------
-27 | Normal JSON message. `content` can either be a JSON string to be parsed or a JSON object.
+27 | Normal message.
+The `content` is a string containing a valid JSON object.
 28 | Group key request.
 See example of valid `content` below.
 29 | Group key response.
 See example of valid `content` below.
 30 | Group key reset.
+See example of valid `content` below.
+31 | Key exchange error.
 See example of valid `content` below.

 Example of valid `content` for `contentType` 28 (group key request)
 ```